STERIS (NYSE:STE) Updates FY 2022 Earnings Guidance

 STERIS (NYSE:STE) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $7.600-$7.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $7.410.
+The company provided earnings per share (EPS) guidance of $7.600-$7.850 for the period, compared to the Thomson Reuters consensus estimate of $7.410.
 The company issued revenue guidance of $4.60 billion-$4.60 billion, compared to the consensus revenue estimate of $4.33 billion.

-Several research analysts have issued reports on the stock.
-JMP Securities lifted their price target on shares of STERIS from $217.00 to $235.00 and gave the stock a market outperform rating in a research report on Monday, May 17th.
-Needham & Company LLC upgraded shares of STERIS from a hold rating to a buy rating and set a $233.00 price target on the stock in a research report on Wednesday, May 26th.
-KeyCorp lifted their price target on shares of STERIS from $227.00 to $239.00 and gave the stock an overweight rating in a research report on Wednesday, August 11th.
-Zacks Investment Research cut shares of STERIS from a buy rating to a hold rating and set a $227.00 price objective on the stock. in a research report on Tuesday, April 27th.
-Finally, Stephens lifted their price objective on shares of STERIS from $217.00 to $255.00 and gave the stock an overweight rating in a research report on Wednesday, August 11th.
-Two research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-STERIS has an average rating of Buy and a consensus target price of $239.83.
+A number of research firms recently weighed in on STE.
+KeyCorp increased their price objective on shares of STERIS from $227.00 to $239.00 and gave the stock an overweight rating in a research report on Wednesday, August 11th.
+Stephens lifted their price objective on STERIS from $217.00 to $255.00 and gave the company an overweight rating in a research note on Wednesday, August 11th.
+Needham & Company LLC raised STERIS from a hold rating to a buy rating and set a $233.00 target price on the stock in a research note on Wednesday, May 26th.
+Zacks Investment Research lowered shares of STERIS from a buy rating to a hold rating and set a $227.00 price target on the stock. in a research note on Tuesday, April 27th.
+Finally, Robert W. Baird raised their price objective on shares of STERIS from $230.00 to $250.00 and gave the company an outperform rating in a research note on Wednesday, August 11th.
+Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+The company has a consensus rating of Buy and an average target price of $239.83.

 The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 24th.
-Investors of record on Friday, September 3rd will be paid a $0.43 dividend.
-This represents a $1.72 annualized dividend and a dividend yield of 0.79%.
+Stockholders of record on Friday, September 3rd will be issued a $0.43 dividend.
 The ex-dividend date is Thursday, September 2nd.
-This is a positive change from STERIS’s previous quarterly dividend of $0.40.
-STERIS’s payout ratio is presently 25.93%.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 0.80%.
+This is an increase from STERIS’s previous quarterly dividend of $0.40.
+STERIS’s dividend payout ratio is presently 25.93%.

-In other STERIS news, Director Jacqueline B. Kosecoff sold 3,121 shares of the business’s stock in a transaction on Friday, May 21st.
-The shares were sold at an average price of $192.59, for a total transaction of $601,073.39.
-Following the completion of the transaction, the director now owns 3,121 shares of the company’s stock, valued at approximately $601,073.39.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, Director Cynthia L. Feldmann sold 4,000 shares of the business’s stock in a transaction on Tuesday, May 25th.
-The stock was sold at an average price of $190.84, for a total transaction of $763,360.00.
-Following the transaction, the director now directly owns 2,815 shares of the company’s stock, valued at approximately $537,214.60.
-The disclosure for this sale can be found here.
-1.14% of the stock is currently owned by insiders.
+In other STERIS news, Director Cynthia L. Feldmann sold 4,000 shares of the stock in a transaction that occurred on Tuesday, May 25th.
+The shares were sold at an average price of $190.84, for a total value of $763,360.00.
+Following the transaction, the director now directly owns 2,815 shares in the company, valued at $537,214.60.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 1.14% of the company’s stock.

+A hedge fund recently raised its stake in STERIS stock.
+Morgan Stanley boosted its position in shares of STERIS plc (NYSE:STE) by 222.2% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 414,842 shares of the medical equipment provider’s stock after buying an additional 286,093 shares during the period.
+Morgan Stanley owned 0.42% of STERIS worth $85,581,000 as of its most recent SEC filing.
+Institutional investors own 92.88% of the company’s stock.

 STERIS Plc engages in the provision of healthcare and life science product and service solutions.
 It operates through the following segments: Healthcare Products, Healthcare Specialty Services, Life Sciences, and Applied Sterilization Technologies.
 The Healthcare Products segment offers portfolio of infection prevention, procedural, and gastrointestinal solutions.